Louis Kessler's

 by Mark Lefler

 A repository of information about programming computers to play chess.
-Their goal is to be a reference for every aspect of chess programming.
+Their goal was to be a reference for every aspect of chess programming.
+The site closed about 2018.
+This is an archive of the site from 2017.

 home